FirstCypress/LiV/README.md

-LiV is a sensor expansion board that turns your Raspberry Pi model B into a modern indoor air quality monitoring device that measures CO2, temperature, humidity and air pressure.
+LiV is a sensor expansion board that turns your Raspberry Pi model B or B+ into a modern indoor air quality monitoring device that measures CO2, temperature, humidity and air pressure.

 LiV's software is released under a MIT license.